ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 Always give up the road to bulls nnd
 madmen; and never fight with a coal
 heaver, nor contend with a base character
-tor they will be sure to blacken you
+tor they will be sure to blacken you.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:curiv:batch_curiv_jojoba_ver01:data:sn85025202:0027955730A:1873041201:0765/pct:6.562212,26.174675,12.294931,37.669233/!600,600/0/default.jpg"/>
 </td>